peteroupc/html3dutil/tutorials/camera.md

 * `matrix` - The 4x4 matrix to use.

-## Projection and View Matrices in the Graphics System <a id=Projection_and_View_Matrices_in_the_Graphics_System></a>
+## Vertex Coordinates in the Graphics System <a id=Vertex_Coordinates_in_the_Graphics_System></a>

 The concepts of _eye space_, _camera space_, and _world space_, as well as the concepts of _projection_, _view_, _model-view_, and _world_ matrices, are merely conventions, which exist for convenience in the HTML 3D Library and many other 3D graphics libraries.

 When the graphics pipeline (outside of the HTML 3D Library) draws a triangle, line or point, all it really expects is the location of that primitive's vertices in _clip space_, which is a normalized space with a fixed range.
 A so-called _vertex shader_  communicates those locations to the graphics pipeline using the input it's given.
-Although the vertex shader can use projection, view, and world matrices to help it find a vertex's clip space coordinates, it doesn't have to, and can use a different paradigm for this purpose.
+Although the vertex shader can use projection, view, and world matrices to help the pipeline find a vertex's clip space coordinates, it doesn't have to, and can use a different paradigm for this purpose.
 For example, the vertex shader can be passed vertex coordinates that are already in clip space and just output those coordinates without transforming them.

 ## Other Pages <a id=Other_Pages></a>